mar10/nutree/docs/sphinx/ug_diff.rst

 .. py:currentmodule:: nutree

+.. admonition:: TL;DR

+    Nutree provides a `diff` method to compare two trees and calculate the differences.

 The :meth:`~nutree.tree.Tree.diff` method compares a tree (`T0`) against another one (`T1`) and returns a merged, annotated copy.